Lumavate-Team/documentation/TUTORIAL.rst

 11. Click on the Body tab & scroll down to the Body Items section
 12. Click on the Add button
 13. Click Markdown (icon)
-14. Back on the designer page, click the Edit icon for the Markdown item just added & modify the following fields:
+14. Back on the designer page, click the Edit icon for the Markdown item just added & update the following fields:

   a.
 Content:
       ``<div style="text-align:center">Today's question<hr/>